Korey Lee Preview, Player Props: White Sox vs. Padres

-The Chicago White Sox and Korey Lee, who went 0-for-3 last time in action, battle Nick Martinez and the San Diego Padres at Guaranteed Rate Field, Friday at 7:40 PM ET.
+The Chicago White Sox, including Korey Lee (batting .071 in his past 10 games, with a double and a walk), take on starting pitcher Michael Wacha and the San Diego Padres at Guaranteed Rate Field, Saturday at 7:10 PM ET.

 Sportsbook Promo Codes